radiantlogic-v8/documentation-new/documentation/azure-cloud-installation-guide/installation.md

 16. Enter an administration location.
 This is the IP CIDR from which you must connect to the Remote Desktop Gateway/Jumpbox server.
 The default value is 0.0.0.0/0.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – The default value allows connection from any IP address.
+>The default value allows connection from any IP address.
 For this reason, it is strongly recommended that you modify this value.**

 ![virtual machine options ](Media/Image2.4.jpg)